orbeon/orbeon-forms-doc/form-runner/advanced/services.md

 # Implementing services

 ## Introduction

 Form Runner supports implementing services using XPL (the XML pipeline language), associated with an application or a specific form.

-_NOTE: This is an advanced feature which requires programming._
+_NOTE: This is an advanced feature which requires programming skills._

 ## Mapping an XPL file to a service URL